Pithikos/python-websocket-server/README.md

     python server.py

-Then you need to connect from a client.
-Use the `client.html` file to connect by using your browser's websocket implementation.
+Then just open `client.html` in your browser and you should be able to send and receive messages.

 Using on your project